 The Museum holds an eclectic mix of tennis-inspired dolls, action figures, soft toys and board games.
 This includes tennis-themed products from familiar brands like Barbie and Cabbage Patch, as well as player promotional material such as ‘The Fred Perry Wimbledon Game’ released in 1936 by Pepys.

 Medals, programmes, clothing and archive material associated with the history of tennis within the Olympic movement.
-The Olympic tennis event will be played for the second time at Wimbledon in 2012 – the first occasion was 1908.
-The Museum is actively building a collection in the lead-up to the Games.
+The Olympic tennis event was played at Wimbledon in 1908 and in 2012.
+The Museum Collection includes much Olympic memorabilia and Librarian Alan Little produced a book on the event.

 A wide-ranging collection of ephemera, including advertisements, packaging, tickets and programmes.
 Victorian invitations for tea and tennis, dinner menus, 1930s Wimbledon parking passes and today’s queue stickers add colour and context to the official history of the game.